JimmyKenMerchant/RaspberryPi/README.md

 * Paste kernel.img, config.txt, and LICENSE.aloha to the root directory of your boot media. config.txt and LICENSE.aloha are in share/assets/ of this project.
 If you fail to `make` with any error, check share/aloha_raspi/README.txt which describes versions of Assembler and Compiler.

-* You also need to download latest start.elf, fixup.dat, bootcode.bin, and LICENSE.broadcom from [Rasberry Pi Firmware](https://github.com/raspberrypi/firmware), and also need to make dt-blob.bin.
+* You also need to download latest start.elf, fixup.dat, bootcode.bin, and LICENSE.broadcom from the boot folder of [Rasberry Pi Firmware](https://github.com/raspberrypi/firmware), and also need to make dt-blob.bin.
 Paste these to the root directory of your boot media.
 	* start.elf is the firmware. bootcode.bin is the lower procedure than start.elf.
 	* fixup.dat makes a partition of SDRAM between VideoCore (GPU) and ARM.
 	* The file name, "kernel.img", is for original ARMv6 Raspberry Pi.
 Besides, "kernel7.img" is for ARMv7 Raspberry Pi and later ("kernel8.img" may be for ARMv8 AArch64, but not yet).
 But, I experienced that "kernel.img" can run on Raspberry Pi with ARMv7 and later.
 	* dt-blob.bin is compiled [dt-blob.dts](https://github.com/raspberrypi/firmware/blob/master/extra/dt-blob.dts).
 Check [Changing the default pin configuration](https://www.raspberrypi.org/documentation/configuration/pin-configuration.md) to know how to compile this file.
 I recommend that you don't change the default pin configuration in this file. dt-blob.bin is read by the firmware.
 Properties in config.txt can change the pin configuration in the new version of the firmware.
+You can watch dtb files named with SoC product names in the boot folder.
+These are used with ARM Linux to check device properties.

 ```bash
 cd ~/Desktop